SharifCoding/frontend-nasa-tech-test/README.md

 We appreciate your free time is important.
 Therefore, if you feel your unfinished code demonstrates enough for us to assess the application please leave some notes in your `README.md` explaining what you would do next given more time.
 We would be happy to review this.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [MCRcodes/react-bootstrap](https://github.com/MCRcodes/react-bootstrap).